luisCermeno/mail/README.md

 Author: Luis Cermeno
 Project3 for **Harvard's CS50**

-Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+Design a front-end for an email client that makes API calls to send and receive emails.